-Be aware that, if you are convicted of a crime, the court is not likely to label it a "crime of moral turpitude" or an "aggravated felony."
-You may simply be told that the crime is classified as, for example, a "misdemeanor" in your state.
+Be aware that, if you are convicted of a crime, the court is not likely to directly label it a "crime of moral turpitude" or an "aggravated felony."
+You might simply be told that the crime is classified as, for example, a "felony" or even a lesser "misdemeanor" in your state.
 However, the immigration authorities will make their own judgment about how the crime is classified for immigration law purposes, with the result that certain misdemeanors can, in fact, make you deportable.

 Someone who violates the immigration law by, for example, participating in a fraudulent marriage or helping smuggle other aliens into the United States, may be found deportable.

 Anyone who has received a green card knows that proving that you will not become a "public charge"— that is, have to rely on need-based government assistance—was an important part of showing that you were not inadmissible to the United States and deserved a green card.

 The immigration laws follow this up with the statement that, "Any alien who, within five years after the date of entry; has become a public charge from causes not affirmatively shown to have arisen since entry is deportable."
 (See Section 237(a)(5) of the I.N.A., or 8 U.S.C.
 Section 1227(a).)